 Strollers and prams on public transport

 The public transport system in Gothenburg is almost always easy to use with a stroller or pram.
 You access the trams and buses from street level, otherwise the driver lower down the car for you.
 The only thing you have to look out for is the older version of the Gothenburg trams.
 Nowadays they are accessible from the doors in the middle, but you will need a set of helping hands from a fellow passenger to get on and off.
-Children up to 7 years travel for free.
+Children with the age of 0-6 travels for free.

 Getting around in Gothenburg

 We’ve gathered information on tickets, apps, maps and much more that you as a visitor might find useful when travelling in Gothenburg.